-Available for Web, youth, and prison lectures only
+Available for youth and institutional lectures only

-Lexington, Massachusetts USA — Sometimes I feel like the best way to introduce myself to people is to point them to I Corinthians 15:10, where it says “…by the grace of God I am what I am”.
+San Diego, California USA — Sometimes I feel like the best way to introduce myself to people is to point them to I Corinthians 15:10, where it says “…by the grace of God I am what I am”.
 Maybe the most important thing for you to know about me is that I am someone who has experienced grace and witnessed its profound effect on the lives of others, and my desire is to share as widely as possible that no one is beyond hope and nothing is impossible for God.

 When I was maybe twelve or thirteen, I remember watching a Bill Moyers documentary about the song Amazing Grace.
 On it was a profile of the Boys Choir of Harlem, and one of the choir members, a boy close to my age, talked about what grace meant to him.
 I ended up doing an internship at the Boys Choir of Harlem and working there after finishing my acting studies at NYU, where my main focus was the university gospel choir.
 Since then, gospel music has been a constant in my life.
 I’ve sung with several choirs and groups in the Boston area and done some solo work as well.